-Nordby Design Studio, Architecture & Interiors LLC completely redesigned the backyard for this Portland, Oregon home, which includes an outdoor living room with a double-sided wood-burning fireplace.
-A private hot tub was built on the other side of the fireplace, which is nestled into the back corner of the yard for privacy.Continue to 11 of 26 below.
+Nordby Design Studio, Architecture & Interiors LLC completely redesigned the backyard for this Portland, Oregon, home, which includes an outdoor living room with a double-sided wood-burning fireplace.
+A private hot tub was built on the other side of the fireplace, which is nestled into the back corner of the yard for privacy.Continue to 10 of 25 below.

-This waterfront home on Mercer Island, Washington was a fire reconstruction project for Shuler Architecture and a team of forensic contractors.
+This waterfront home on Mercer Island, Washington, was a fire reconstruction project for Shuler Architecture and a team of forensic contractors.
 In the reconstruction, both levels were opened up to take in the views.
-The wraparound deck includes a kitchen, living room, stone veneer fireplace and TV for comfortable outdoor living.Continue to 12 of 26 below.
+The wraparound deck includes a kitchen, living room, stone veneer fireplace, and TV for comfortable outdoor living.Continue to 11 of 25 below.

-A historical Washington, D.C. area home was redesigned by Cahill Design Build and the wood-burning outdoor fireplace was constructed with mortar-set Carter-rock stoneContinue to 14 of 26 below.
+A historical Washington, D.C. area home redesign and restoration by Cahill Design Build included a wood-burning outdoor fireplace that was constructed with mortar-set Carter-rock stoneContinue to 13 of 25 below.